LindySez | Recipes

 • 4 ounces tenderloin or flank steak sliced thinly against the grain

-• 1 teaspoon neutral oil I use grapeseed oil
+• 1 teaspoon neutral oil such as grapeseed

-• 1 cup about asparagus, tough end removed, (or vegetable of choice) cut into 2-inch pieces, or in the case of broccoli, cut into florets, parboiled until crisp-tender
+• 1 cup asparagus, tough end removed, cut into 2-inch pieces or vegetable of your choice

 • 1 teaspoon minced fresh ginger